 An editorial is an opinion about a matter of public interest or policy researched and written by our Editorial Board, a group of journalists separate from the newsroom who meet frequently to discuss and debate issues.
-Unlike news stories, which are fact-driven, and written by reporters, editorials advocate, champion, argue, critique, and suggest ways to make the region better.
+Unlike news stories, which are solely fact-driven, and written by reporters, editorials use facts and persuasive writing to advocate, champion, argue, critique, and suggest ways to make the region better.

-The Editorial Board consists of the editor and publisher, the managing editor for opinion, the deputy opinion editor, opinion coverage editor, columnists and writers.
-The board routinely discusses issues of the day to decide what to editorialize on and, during election campaigns, which candidates or ballot measures to endorse.
+The Editorial Board routinely discusses issues of the day to decide what to editorialize on and, during election campaigns, which candidates or ballot measures to endorse.
 News reporters and editors do not participate in these discussions.
 The Board’s opinions are not a consideration in news coverage.

 Prior to each election, the Inquirer’s Editorial Board identifies the races where an endorsement can help readers understand where candidates stand on issues and why we think voters should support (or not support) a particular candidate.